eehah5ru/workhardplay-pw-website/en/2018/projects/union-of-convalescents-essays-on-the-aesthetic-economy-of-psyche.md

 ---
 author: "Union of Convalescents"
 projectTitle: "Two and a Half Essays on the Aesthetic Economy of Psyche"
-tags: social choreography, dispersed collectivity, practices of ourselves, 8-BIT DESIRE
+tags: "alienation, all to all, care virus, intoxication, left melancholy, pharmachoreography, practices of ourselves, psychodata, sanatorium, weak disease"
 ---
 First essay: Calculating Mental Disorder.